Technical Advisory Committee

 Susan McClintic

 Susan McClintic, a seasoned early childhood educator, has extensive teaching, leadership, and program development experience with infants and toddlers, preschool, school-age, and community college students.
-An advocate for high quality early learning experiences for all children, especially those facing challenges of poverty and other adverse childhood experiences, McClintic is a Board member for Families Forward and the Orange County Association for the Education of Young Children.
+An advocate for high quality early learning experiences for all children, especially those facing challenges of poverty and other adverse childhood experiences, McClintic is a Board member for Families Forward, a nonprofit organization working to prevent and end family homelessness by providing access to housing and resources that create lasting stability.
+A former Commissioner, she Chairs First 5 OC’S Technical Advisory Committee, and is a member of the Cross-Sector Child Care Task Force.

-McClintic has served previous board member and leadership roles with numerous groups benefiting children and families, including the Orange County Child Care and Development Planning Council, Irvine Child Development Center Operating Corporation, Irvine Child Care Project, and Northwood High School PTSA.
+McClintic has served previous board member and leadership roles with numerous groups benefiting children and families, including the Orange County Association for the Education of Young Children, Orange County Child Care and Development Planning Council, Irvine Child Development Center Operating Corporation, Irvine Child Care Project, and Northwood High School PTSA.
 In 2019, she was named Local Planning Council Outstanding Advocate for Children in Orange County.

 Marie J. Jeannis, RN, MSN

 Marie J. Jeannis is currently the Executive Director of Quality and Population Health Management at CalOptima, a County Organized Healthcare System (COHS).
-Marie is responsible for the oversight of key medical management functions including Population Health Management, Quality Management, Quality Analytics and Behavioral Health Integration.
+Jeannis is responsible for the oversight of key medical management functions including Population Health Management, Quality Management, Quality Analytics and Behavioral Health Integration.

 Dawn M. Smith

 She collaborates closely with Social Services Agency, Probation, and the Courts to ensure seamless delivery of behavioral health services to system-involved youth in facility and community settings.
-Dawn brings a systems perspective with a focus on collaboration between child-serving entities and stakeholders in Orange County and across the State.
+Smith brings a systems perspective with a focus on collaboration between child-serving entities and stakeholders in Orange County and across the State.